• Skip to main content

 Modern tenor sax players such as Joel Frahm, Dayna Stephens, Lucas Pino and Ryan Devlin are now all playing the Boston Sax Shop R-Series tenor saxophone mouthpiece and if you go to the BSS page for this R-Series mouthpiece you can hear more samples of these great players playing the BSS R-Series tenor sax mouthpiece.

 If you like the sound and look of the R-Series tenor sax mouthpieces by the Boston Sax Shop, you can find them at the Boston Sax Shop website.
-BSS HAS AGREED TO GIVE READER’S OF THIS REVIEW 10% OFF THE PURCHASE OF A MOUTHPIECE IF YOU USE THE COUPON CODE NEFFMUSIC WHEN YOU CHECKOUT ON THEIR WEBSITE.
-(Neffmusic also gets a small commission from each sale using this coupon which helps support this website, so thank you in advance if you use the code).
+Neffmusic also gets a small commission from each sale using this link which helps support this website, so thank you in advance if you use the link.

 If you try a BSS Boston Sax Shop R-Series tenor saxophone mouthpiece or have any thoughts, comments or questions on this review, I would love to hear what you think in the comments below.
 Thanks, Steve